jingmaoho/Jing-Mao-Ho/index.md

 I'm currently a PhD candidate in Sociology at Cornell University.
 I hold an MS in Computer Science and an MA in Sociology from National Taiwan University, and a BS in Information Engineering from I-Shou University.

-You are very welcome to drop me a line: jh2268 (at) cornell.edu
+You are very welcome to drop me a line: hojingmao (at) gmail.com / jh2268 (at) cornell.edu

 ## What's on my GitHub?